Ralph Cromwell, 3rd Baron Cromwell: Landholdings

 Cromwell financed a number of projects in his lifetime.
 These included properties at Collyweston in Northamptonshire and at South Wingfield in Derbyshire.
 He instructed in his will that the church at Lambley in Nottinghamshire be rebuilt, where his parents and grandparents were buried.

 He inherited Tattershall Castle in Lincolnshire, which became his primary residence.
 Here, he funded the construction of several buildings, including the Grand Tower at the castle, the college, the Holy Trinity church and two almshouses.
 The Grand Tower is described by the National Trust, to whom it was given in 1925, as "a masterpiece of early English brickwork" and as "one of the three most important surviving mid-15th-century brick castles in England".

 Cromwell acquired a manor in Wymondham in Norfolk which still bears his name today.

 Marriage, death and burial

 At some time before 1433, he married Margaret Deincourt (d.1454), daughter and co-heiress with her sister Alice of John Deincourt, 12th Baron Deincourt, without children.

-Cromwell died on 4 January 1456 at South Wingfield in Derbyshire and was buried at the church at Tattershall in Lincolnshire.
+Cromwell died on 4 January 1456 at South Wingfield in Derbyshire and was buried at Holy Trinity Church, Tattershall.